About Asclera | Asclera®

 Be sure to ask your provider for FDA-approved Asclera® for treatment of your spider veins in your legs.

-FDA Guidelines state: “Our goal will be to make sure that patients do not receive compounded drugs unnecessarily when an FDA-approved drug is appropriate to meet their medical needs.”
+FDA has said: “Our goal will be to make sure that patients do not receive compounded drugs unnecessarily when an FDA-approved drug is appropriate to meet their medical needs.”

 MORE DETAILS »